 This panel shows a dropdown list of times when you made changes to the mapfile in GMT.
 Along with the size of your file which can help you identify which timepoint you want to revert to.
 It can be easy to forget what time you made alterations to your file, so if you’re likely to want to restore a previous map it is best to note the time so that you can easily return to it.

-The above buttons relate to uploading your data, see this section for more information.
+See this section for more information.